NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Supreme Invigorating Elixir.md

 **Prerequisites** Invigorating Elixir
 * * *
 For the purposes of counteracting effects with invigorating elixirs, treat your level as though it were 2 higher.
-Add the listed conditions to those you can choose for an invigorating elixir you create to counteract: [[Conditions/Petrified|Petrified]], [[Conditions/Stunned|Stunned]].
+Add the listed conditions to those you can choose for an invigorating elixir you create to counteract: [[Petrified|Petrified]], [[Stunned|Stunned]].
 You can also choose a disease regardless of what, if any, conditions it imposes.

 *Source: Pathfinder Player Core 2*
 *ORC*